 Ordinary Case Under The Crime Of Violence

 More specifically, the Court determined that the language of 18 U.S.C § 16(b) suffers from the same constitutional deficiencies as the ACCA’s residual clause in Johnson because § 16(b) requires courts to identify a crime’s “ordinary case” in order to measure the crime’s risk, yet nothing in the statute exists to assist courts with this “ordinary case” analysis.
 The Court noted that the application of the “ordinary case” analysis is excessively speculative.
 The Court went on to conclude that defining the “ordinary case” under the “crime of violence” provision poses the same vagueness and due process problems, including unpredictability and arbitrariness, as those identified in Johnson.
 As the Court summed it up, “Johnson tells us how to resolve this case. … [N]one of the minor linguistic disparities in the statutes makes any real difference.”

 Although this decision will have little effect on persons already facing criminal deportation, this decision is still significant because it is one of the first times that the United State Supreme Court has said, though indirectly, that the United States Constitution applies to the interpretation of the country’s immigration laws.

 The attorneys at The Wright Law Group, P.C. have more than 25 years of experience defending clients in both state and federal court.
-If you are facing criminal charges, call us today at 702-405-0001.
-Our attorneys are well equipped to assist you, and our consultations are always free and confidential.
+If you are facing criminal charges, call us now at (702) 405-0001 to arrange a consultation..
+Our attorneys are well equipped to assist you.